andrewheiss/ath-hugo/content/blog/2022-05-20_marginalia/index.markdown

 The idea of average marginal effects (AMEs)—calculating averages *after* plugging values into models—is incredibly popular in the social sciences. **marginaleffects**, its predecessor [**margins**](https://github.com/leeper/margins), and [its Stata counterpart **margins**](https://www.stata.com/features/overview/marginal-analysis/) are all used in research in political science, public policy, economics, and other fields.

-I'm sure there are super smart people in the world who know when AMEs or MEMs are most appropriate, and people who have even better and robust ways to account for the typicalness and/or uncertainty of the original data ([see here for an averaging approach using a Bayesian bootstrap](https://arelbundock.com/bayesian_bootstrap.html), for instance), but I'm not one of those super smart people.
+I'm sure there are super smart people in the world who know when AMEs or MEMs are most appropriate ([like this article here!](https://doi.org/10.1111/j.1540-5907.2012.00602.x)), and people who have even better and robust ways to account for the typicalness and/or uncertainty of the original data ([see here for an averaging approach using a Bayesian bootstrap](https://arelbundock.com/bayesian_bootstrap.html), for instance), but I'm not one of those super smart people.